-What Are Dynamic and Static Links?
+Understanding Dynamic and Static Links

-Dynamic links are the physical and logical links that exist between elements in the network.
-These links are discovered by Prime Network using various protocols (such as STP, CDP, and LLDP).
-The ongoing process of autodiscovery maintains this topological information.
+Prime Network Vision provides a topological model of the physical and logical links that exist between elements in the network.
+Prime Network Vision automatically discovers these links using various protocols (such as STP, CDP, and LLDP), and the ongoing process of autodiscovery maintains this topological information.
+Prime Network Vision discovers any new links that are added and continues to verify that the discovered links still exist; for this reason, they are called dynamic links.

 Property information is provided for links that are: